NASA, SpaceX Crew-1 launch: What you need to know about the historic mission

-Despite a global pandemic, tropical storms during a record hurricane season and having to swap out a few problematic rocket engines, NASA and SpaceX remain determined to get the historic Crew-1 mission off the ground from Florida on Saturday.
+Despite a global pandemic, a record hurricane season and having to swap out problematic rocket engines, NASA and SpaceX remain determined to get the historic Crew-1 mission off the ground from Florida on Saturday.
 The flight of four astronauts to the International Space Station in a Crew Dragon capsule atop a Falcon 9 rocket follows the success of the Demo-2 mission and its historic splashdown and will set a few key spaceflight milestones.

 Wait, what was that about the engines?

 The targeted launch date for Crew-1 was pushed back from late October after NASA and SpaceX noticed some unexpected behavior from a few Falcon 9 engines that were set to be used for an unrelated mission to launch a military GPS satellite.
 That mission was scrubbed with just two seconds left on the countdown and an investigation later revealed a stray bit of lacquer had clogged a tiny relief valve line.
-The clog caused two of the rocket's engines to try and fire early, potentially damaging the engines during liftoff.
+The clog caused two of the rocket's engines to try and fire early, potentially damaging the engines had liftoff not been automatically aborted.

 OK, so why is Crew-1 a big deal?